 Obtaining specific CRs to remove Ceph OSDs and executing them.

 Pausing the regular Ceph Controller reconciliation until all requests are completed.

 A typical Ceph cluster consists of the following components:

-Mirantis recommends having three or more RADOS Gateway services for HA.
+RADOS Gateway services - Mirantis recommends having three or more RADOS Gateway instances for HA.